WarrantyNowVoid/jekyll-wnv/_posts/2006-02-24-physical-education-66fc9.md

 date: 2006-02-24 01:01:01 -0500
 author: pope
 title: "Physical Education"
-tagline: "Alternatively: WNV Goes to High School and Insults our teachers.
+excerpt: "Alternatively: WNV Goes to High School and Insults our teachers.
 We\'d be worried about Mr. A actually seeing this, but he\'d probably be proud to be a wrench: the bro-est of the tool kingdom."
 category: Comics
 tags: ["classic wnv","gym class","tools","gym teachers","this is definitely directed at any one person for sure"]
 comments: true